Restaurant in Polliat, France

 Portrait

 Polliat is a quiet market town in the Ain, the département that sits east of Lyon and borders Burgundy to the north.
 The culinary geography matters here: the Ain is Bresse country, home to the appellation-protected Bresse chicken that supplies the leading tables in Lyon and beyond.
 Téjérina sits directly on the Place de la Mairie, the kind of village-square address that signals a restaurant with genuine local roots rather than one engineered for destination diners.
-Chef Luís Almeida runs the kitchen, and the Bib Gourmand recognition — awarded on the basis of good cooking at a price point the Michelin inspectors consider accessible , suggests a kitchen operating with real consistency rather than occasional brilliance.
+Chef Luís Almeida runs the kitchen, the Bib Gourmand recognition — awarded on the basis of good cooking at a price point the Michelin inspectors consider accessible, suggests a kitchen operating with real consistency rather than occasional brilliance.

 The Traditional Cuisine designation is worth reading carefully.
-In the Ain, that framing typically means dishes rooted in Bressan and Bugey cooking: poultry preparations, freshwater fish from the Dombes lakes nearby, cream-forward sauces, and the kind of plate that rewards eating slowly rather than photographing quickly.
-None of this is confirmed from the venue record, and the specific menu is not available here, but the regional context is publicly verifiable and worth factoring into your decision.
+In the Ain, that framing typically means dishes rooted in Bressan and Bugey cooking: poultry preparations, freshwater fish from the Dombes lakes nearby, cream-forward sauces, the kind of plate that rewards eating slowly rather than photographing quickly.
+None of this is confirmed from the venue record, the specific menu is not available here, but the regional context is publicly verifiable and worth factoring into your decision.
 If you are looking for modernist technique or creative tasting menus, this is not the address.
 If you want the cooking tradition that made Lyon's broader region the most respected table in France, a €€ Bib Gourmand in the Ain is exactly where to look.

 For the return visitor specifically: the Bib Gourmand structure rewards regulars.
 At €€ pricing, you can eat here multiple nights without the financial pressure that comes with a starred address.
-If you have been once and the kitchen delivered, the case for returning is direct , the menu will move with the season, the regional wine angle gives something new to explore each visit, and the village-square setting does not wear thin quickly.
+If you have been once and the kitchen delivered, the case for returning is direct, the menu will move with the season, the regional wine angle gives something new to explore each visit, the village-square setting does not wear thin quickly.
 Comparable traditional-cuisine addresses at this price point and recognition level in the region include Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne and Auberge Grand'Maison in Mûr-de-Bretagne, both of which follow the same model of regional cooking at honest prices with Michelin recognition.

 Practical Details

 Reservations: Book in advance; as a Bib Gourmand hotel-restaurant in a small town, covers are limited and walk-in availability cannot be relied upon, particularly at dinner and on weekends.
 Booking difficulty: Easy by national standards, but do not assume you can arrive without a reservation.
-Budget: €€, the Michelin Bib Gourmand price band , strong value for the recognition level.
+Budget: €€, the Michelin Bib Gourmand price band, strong value for the recognition level.
 Dress: No data confirmed; traditional-cuisine village restaurants in France typically expect smart-casual at dinner.
 Address: 51 Place de la Mairie, 01310 Polliat, France.
 Getting there: Polliat is in the Ain, accessible by road from Lyon (approx. 60 km) and Bourg-en-Bresse (approx. 10 km).
 No rail connection to Polliat directly; a car is the practical option.

 How It Compares